-Noah pulled up to the diner and left his truck running while he ran in to pick up the coffee and breakfast that Megan had ready for him five mornings a week.
+Noah pulled up to the diner and left his truck running while he ran in to pick up the coffee and breakfast sandwich that Megan had ready for him five mornings a week.
 His cousin Hunter’s wife was a sweet, welcoming woman who always greeted him with a cheerful smile and a friendly word.
 She was a bright spot in the gloom that was his life, and he looked forward to seeing her every day.
 Add her to the small list of people he trusted, not that he ever shared anything more with her than good morning and how’re you today.

 When he stepped into the diner, he was surprised to see his uncle Linc and grandfather Elmer sitting at the counter.
-“You boys are out early today,” Noah said as he accepted the to-go bag and coffee from Meghan.
+“You boys are out early today,” Noah said as he accepted the to-go bag and coffee from Megan.
 “Thank you.”
-She had his card on file, and he insisted she add a twenty percent tip to each order.
+She had his credit card on file, and he insisted she add a twenty percent tip to each order.

 “How’s it going, son?”
 Elmer asked.

 “We were talking about Linc’s father.
 He passed away the other night.”
 Linc had just seen the man for the first time in forty years, after a rift none of them had known about until recently when Linc’s father asked to see him.

 “I’m sorry to hear that,” Noah said to Linc.
 “Are you okay?”